rozhkovdmitrii/haffman/libs/googletest/googlemock/README.md

 #### Upgrading from 1.1.0 or Earlier ####

-You may need to explicitly enable or disable Google Test's own TR1 tuple library.
+You may need to explicitly setEnabled or disable Google Test's own TR1 tuple library.
 See the instructions in section "[Choosing a TR1 Tuple Library](../googletest/#choosing-a-tr1-tuple-library)".